moode-player/mosbuild/README.md

 ```
 ## During the second stage of the Build

 A log file is maintained during the Build and can be monitored via SSH using the commands below.
+Use pi/moodeaudio as the userid/password for SSH login.
 ```
 mosbrief  Prints only the section headers moslog    Prints each line in real-time